RiceBowlJr/blog/content/posts/bootstrap-your-aurora-database-and-schemes-at-creation.md

       Name: snstopic-arn
 ```

-As you can see, the SNS Topic need a special permission to invoke the Lambda
+As you can see, the SNS Topic needs a special permission to invoke the Lambda
-function, that's something ou don't have to do within the web console.<br>
+function, and that's something you don't have to do within the web console.<br>
-You may want to retrieve root user and password from the parameter store so
+You may want to retrieve the root user and password from the parameter store so
 they don't appear in clear text in your Lambda.<br>
 You can also see that we grab the Lambda code from an Osones public bucket to
-make ou rlife easier, but for you, here is the code:
+make your life easier, but for you, here is the code:
 ```
 'use strict';
 const AWS = require("aws-sdk");